 A fixed number of places per semester are reserved for refugees and immigrants with a permanent residence permit and who fulfill the basic general entrance requirements for post-secondary studies in Norway.

-This course is open for refugees and immigrants that meet the general admission requirements but do not have proficiency in the Norwegian language.
+Norwegian courses at the University of Bergen are open for refugees and immigrants who meet the general admission requirements but do not have proficiency in the Norwegian language.
 Applicants with an academic background will be given priority.

 The places for this category applicants are allocated at intermediate and higher level.

 Admission to our Norwegian courses is not a sufficient basis for a student resident permit in Norway and for financial support from the Norwegian State Educational Loan Fund (Lånekassen).
 See regulations, chapter 4, §4-8

 Please note that applicants who have met the Norwegian requirements before, will not be considered for admission to the Norwegian courses at the University of Bergen.
 The same applies to Undergraduate students who have been accepted throught regular admision (NUCAS) and guest students with temporary admission (hospitant or poststudent).